 Rohypnol, or flunitrazepam, is a depressant that targets the central nervous system and is known as a “date-rape drug.”
 It’s an olive green pill with blue specks.
 Rohynol, also known as “roofies,” “forget pill” or “roaches,” has a sedative hypnotic effect on users, causes amnesia, confusion and impaired judgment.
 Rohypnol has been used to debilitate victims of sexual assault.
 It is often crushed and dissolved in drinks, swallowed whole or snorted.
 Rohypnol is made in other countries, such as Mexico, and smuggled into the United States.

 Salvia divinorum is a perennial herb that has hallucinogenic effects when chewed, smoked or vaporized.
 The herb – also called “Maria Pastora” or “Sally-D” – is a part of the mint family and is native to Oaxaca, Mexico, but can be grown indoors and outdoors.
-Salvia can cause hallucinations, uncontrollable laughter, fear and panic.
+Salvia can cause hallucinations, uncontrollable laughter, fear, panic and loss of coordination.

 Also called barbiturates, sedatives depress the central nervous system.
 Barbiturates come in the form of pills or tablets and are typically swallowed.
 These sedatives – also called “barbs,” “block busters,” “goof balls” and “red devils” – cause euphoria, relief from anxiety, irritability, paranoia, sleepiness and lack of inhibition.